 where Ii,std is the standardized value of the ith indicator, Ii is the observed value of the ith indicator, and Ii,max is the maximum threshold value of the ith indicator.

-wi,std. = wii=0nwiwii = 0nwi
+wi,std = wii=0nwiwii = 0nwi

 where wi,std is the standardized weight of the ith indicator, n is the number of indicators, and wi is the weight assigned to the ith indicator.